josephchigiz/requirement-analysis/README.md

 * **Reliability:**
     * **Uptime:** The system must maintain an uptime of **99.9%** (less than 9 hours of downtime per year).
     * **Data Consistency:** The booking system must prevent **double-booking** (concurrent requests for the same property on the same date) by using transactional mechanisms.

+## Use Case Diagrams 📊
+### What are Use Case Diagrams?

+Use Case Diagrams are a powerful visual modeling tool used in software engineering to represent the functional requirements of a system.
+They illustrate how different users (called Actors) interact with the system to achieve specific goals (called Use Cases).
+Essentially, they show what the system does from an external user's perspective, without detailing how these actions are performed internally.

+A Use Case Diagram typically consists of:

+- **Actors**: Represented by stick figures, these are entities (humans or other systems) that interact with the system.

+- **Use Cases**: Represented by ovals, these are the high-level functionalities or services the system provides to an actor.

+- **Relationships**: Lines connecting actors to use cases, indicating participation.

+***

+### Benefits of Use Case Diagrams:

+- **Clear Visual Representation**: They provide an easy-to-understand graphical overview of system functionalities, making it accessible even to non-technical stakeholders.

+- **Requirement Identification & Organization**: They help in identifying and structuring the main functions of a system, ensuring all critical user interactions are considered.

+- **Improved Communication**: They serve as an excellent communication tool between stakeholders, business analysts, and the development team, fostering a shared understanding of system scope.

+- **Basis for Test Cases**: Each use case can directly translate into a scenario for testing, ensuring that the system is built to meet specified user goals.

+***

+Here is a use case diagram for a Booking Management System: